Superd22/Jeeves/readme.md

 - `isup`
     Displays whether or not the bot is up and running.
 - `when (question|release date)`
-    *Where (question|release date) is a desired release date.* Will use machine learning on the spectrums/forums/reddit to try and come up with a best estimate as ton when required featured will release.
+    *Where (question|release date) is a desired release date.* Will use machine learning on the spectrums/forums/reddit to try and come up with a best estimate as to when required featured will release.

     Example: `!jeeves when will 3.0 be out ?` will compute most likely release date.
 - `help`